fharteaga/myMatlabFunctions/README.md

 # myMatlabFunctions
-This is my collection of undocumented and unreliable Matlab functions that I use mostly for data analysis.
+This is my collection of Matlab functions that I use for data analysis.
 I also store here useful functions made by other people, sometimes with my modifications.